 Small cell lung cancer

 Surgery, radiation therapy and chemotherapy are the main treatment options for small cell lung cancer.
-This type of lung cancer is typically found in both lungs, which often requires that radiation therapy or chemotherapy follow surgery.
-Laser therapy, which uses a laser beam to kill cancer cells, also can be used to treat SCLC.
+This type of lung cancer is typically found in both lungs, which often requires surgery followed by radiation therapy or chemotherapy.
+Laser therapy, which uses a laser beam to kill cancer cells, may be another option to treat SCLC in some cases.